JosephFeld/streamoscope/README.md

 USB-3 streaming data acquisition system originally designed for low-field MRI

 # HDL Setup
-Open the Vivado GUI and cd into the streamoscope directory in the tcl console.
+Open the Vivado GUI, go to the tcl console on the bottom, and cd into the streamoscope directory.
 Then run this command:

 ```
 source hdl/Streamoscope/Streamoscope.tcl